limkokhole/blogspot-downloader/README.md

 This script designate in Linux and never test in Windows.
 This script also not designate run in multi process since it will remove /tmp trash file.

 To make pypub works in python 3, read how_to_make_epub_work_in_python3.guide to change it manually yourself, or simply fork the module from https://github.com/limkokhole/pypub .
+I recommend using python 3 since I noticed python 2 has issue when parsing table tags.

 Duplicated filename will not replace but suffix with current timestamp.